Boys 'Round Here

 "Boys 'Round Here" is a song written by Rhett Akins, Dallas Davidson, and Craig Wiseman and recorded by American country music artist Blake Shelton.
 The song is credited to "Blake Shelton with Pistol Annies and Friends", as it features myriad vocal collaborators including the Pistol Annies (Miranda Lambert, Ashley Monroe, and Angaleena Presley), along with country singer RaeLynn, all three co-writers, and Scott Hendricks, who also produced the track.
-It was released in 2013 as the second single from his seventh studio album, Based on a True Story...

 The song uses examples of a Southern lifestyle to create its lyrical narrative.
-"Boys 'Round Here" received mixed reception for its production style and lyrical content.
+It was released in 2013 as the second single from Shelton's seventh studio album, Based on a True Story...
+"Boys 'Round Here" received polarized reviews for its production style and lyrical content.
 It peaked at number 1 on both the Country Airplay and Canada Country charts published by Billboard.
+It was the third-bestselling country song of 2013 in the US.
+It is certified five-times Platinum in the US, triple Platinum in Canada, and Gold in New Zealand.

 Content

-The song is a celebration of Southern life.
+"Boys 'Round Here" is a celebration of Southern life.
 It is in the key of A major with an approximate tempo of 84 beats per minute and a chord pattern of A-D. Its verses are largely spoken-word.
+Billboard described the song as having "a bit of a hip-hop feel".

-It features backing vocals from several people associated with Shelton: the Pistol Annies, a group featuring Shelton's then-wife, Miranda Lambert; RaeLynn, a contestant on The Voice, on which Shelton is a judge; co-writers Rhett Akins, Dallas Davidson and Craig Wiseman; and producer Scott Hendricks.
-Co-writer Craig Wiseman said that the opening line "The boys 'round here don't listen to The Beatles" came from Davidson, who made the remark after seeing Beatles memorabilia in Wiseman's office.
-After Davidson said the word "redneck", Wiseman decided to "[chop] it up into short pieces" to create the "red, red, red, red, red, red, redneck" heard in the opening.
+The song features backing vocals from several people associated with Shelton: the Pistol Annies, a group featuring Shelton's then-wife, Miranda Lambert; RaeLynn, a contestant on The Voice, on which Shelton was a judge; co-writers Rhett Akins, Dallas Davidson and Craig Wiseman; and producer Scott Hendricks.
 Of the song's theme, Wiseman said that he felt it was an example of "write what you know" despite criticism of songs which use similar Southern themes.